Mean uniformly stable function and its application to almost sure stability analysis of randomly switched time-varying systems: Abstract

 \section{Abstract}

-This paper investigates almost sure stability of randomly switched time-varying systems.
-To assess stability properties of diverse time-varying subsystems, mode-dependent indefinite multiple Lyapunov functions are introduced.
-We present a novel condition so-called mean uniformly stable function focusing on the time-varying functions in derivatives' parameters of indefinite multiple Lyapunov functions.
-This condition doesn't need pre-determined switching moments and provides enhanced flexibility to accommodate unstable subsystems and stable but no-exponentially decay subystems.
-A numerical example is provided to demonstrate the effectiveness and advantages of our approach.
+This paper investigates uniform almost sure stability of randomly switched time-varying systems.
+Mode-dependent indefinite multiple Lyapunov functions (iMLFs) are introduced to assess stability properties of diverse time-varying subsystems.
+To realize the stability conditions establishment based on iMLFs, we present a novel condition so-called mean uniformly stable function for time-varying parameters of iMLFs' derivatives.
+Our approach provides a probabilistic perspective, making iMLFs well-suited for randomly switched time-varying systems.
+Moreover, the MUSF condition reveals an essential insight: ensuring that each time-varying subsystem remains mean-bounded during its corresponding sojourn time interval is a prerequisite for the almost sure stability of the entire system.
+Additionally, the combination of iMLFs and MUSFs is able to accommodate stability analysis scenarios where some subsystems are unstable or exhibit non-exponential decay.
+Numerical examples are provided to demonstrate the effectiveness and advantages of our approach